ItsMeBrille/ctf-writeups/GlacierCTF/2024/README.md

 This threw `[!]
 Compilation failed :(` with no error messages.

-To get a better griup of why I decided to set up my own testing space using the Dockerfile supplied (using [docker-compose](docker-compose.yml)).
-I can now remove the `&> /dev/null` from the compiler making it easier to debug.
+To get a better griup of why I decided to set up my own testing space using the Dockerfile supplied.
+I can now remove the `&> /dev/null` from the script, making it easier to debug the error messages.

-Running it in my local space I could see that it didnt compile correctly because it tried to access a file outside the compilers root folder at defined by these lines:
+Running it in my local space, I could see that the reason why it didnt compile was because it tried to access a file outside the compilers "root folder" as defined by these lines:

 ```bash
 DIR=$(mktemp -d)